Enumerative Coding for Line Polar Grassmannians with applications to codes

-We shall call this new system, where the unknowns $x_{t+1}$ and $y_{t+1}$ have been removed, the ``reduced'' one.
+We shall call ``reduced'' this new system, where the unknowns $x_{t+1}$ and $y_{t+1}$ have been removed.
 It is straightforward to see that for each solution of the reduced system there are $q^2$ solutions of~\eqref{e3-even}, being $x_{t+1}$ and $y_{t+1}$ arbitrary.
-Note that the number of solutions of the reduced system is $n_{\fq}(S',n-1)$ where
+Note that the number of solutions of the reduced system is $n_{\fq}(S_{t-1},n-1)$ where